kmartin0/spring-boot-boilerplate-api/readme.md

 2. Package and Module
-    - Change packages `com/boilerplate/boilerplateapi` to reflect new `groupId/artifactId`.
+    - Refactor packages `com/boilerplate/boilerplateapi` to reflect new `groupId/artifactId`.
-    - Change `SpringBootApiBoilerplateApplication` and module to reflect the new `name`.
+    - Change `SpringBootApiBoilerplateApplication` the new `name`.
-    - In Intellij edit configuration `name` to reflect the new `name`.
+    - In Intellij to change module name: Right click root folder > Refactor > Rename > Enter a new module name
+    - In Intellij to change configuration name: Edit Configurations > Spring Boot > SpringBootBoilerplateApplication > Name.
+    - In Intellij to change project name: File > Project Structure > Project Name

 ### 3.2.
 Security
 Users are authenticated and authorized using the OAuth 2 protocol and JWT.
 To enable this the following components are configured: